Zoom the cat

-Rag & Bone Puppet Theatre's new play, is based on the Zoom books by Tim Wynne-Jones, illustrated by Eric Beddows.
+Rag & Bone Puppet Theatre's play is based on the Zoom books by Tim Wynne-Jones, illustrated by Eric Beddows.
 It's about the thrilling and sometimes mysterious adventures of Zoom the cat and his friend Maria.

 The show opened at the National Arts Centre in Ottawa, followed by a cross-Canada tour, including the Calgary, Vancouver and Saskatoon children’s festivals.